 (By the way, that intended water landing with the PBY on Lake Titicaca almost ended in a total disaster, due to a sudden violent downdraft that smashed the aircraft on the eerie waters of that haunted Lake.
 Read all details of that harrowing story in this new book about the PBY Catalina, soon for sale.)

 The book “80 Years, a Tribute to the PBY Catalina” covers the full 80 years career of the best flying boat ever made.
-Starting in 1937, the book covers its legendary WWII history and continues with its most remarkable post-war career over 5o years, including the Catalina Odysseys.
+Starting in 1937, the book covers its legendary WWII history and continues with its most remarkable post-war career over 5o years including the Catalina Odysseys.
 Finally, the last chapter is about the Survivors.
 Over 400 photos in a Luxury Lounge Table book of 8,5 x 11 inches in Landscape format.
-Many photos were never published before, and many come in a large format in full-page spreads.
-This photo book sets a new standard in quality, quantity, and diversity of Catalina photos, a true Collector’s Item, for which you can register free of any obligation; just send me your email address if interested in getting the order form.
+Many photos were never published before and many come in a large format in full-page spreads.
+This photo book sets a new standard in quality, quantity, and diversity of Catalina photos, a true Collector’s Item, for which you can register free of any obligation, just send me your email address if interested to get the order form.
 See my Blog and link here to fill in for registration:

 See here a video of my adventures in Bolivia, where I flew a few times with that Curtiss Commando C-46 over the High Andes.
 Watch the dramatic footage in this Youtube film, titled ‘ The Fatal flight of the last Bolivian C-46″.
 Click for starting the Dakota Hunter Film here C-46 Fatal last flight